opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 Installation under Ubuntu or Debian
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a new installation: a C compiler, Python3 with developer libraries, package manager, and virtual environment are required:
+For the installation, following packages are required: a C compiler, Python3 with developer libraries, package manager, and virtual environment are required:

 .. code-block:: bash